vuejs/docs/src/guide/transitions-enterleave.md

 With one attribute addition, we've fixed that original transition without having to add any special styling.

-We can use this to coordinate more expressive
+We can use this to coordinate more expressive movement, such as a folding card.
+This is demonstrated below.
+It's actually two elements transitioning between eachother, but since the beginning and end states are scaling the same, it appears like one fluid movement.
+This type of slight-of-hand can be very useful for realistic UI microinteractions:

+TODO: insert codepen

 ## Transitioning Between Components